amtoaer

 email

-Automatically notify Google to update the site map after updating the blog post.
+Automatically notify Google to update the sitemap after updating blog articles.

-The last article on the blog was dated December 29, 2020.
-From the day it was published until today, I have been trying to search for it on Google every day, but I found that it has not been indexed.
+The last blog post on my blog was on December 29, 2020.
+Since its publication, I have been trying to search for it on Google every day, but I have found that it has not been indexed.

 Exposed the fact that I am a person who searches for myself intensively XD

-I manually checked the Google Search Console page and found that the last update of the site map was still on December 19...
-This leads to today's question: How to automatically update the site map on Google.
+I manually checked the Google Search Console page and found that the last update to the sitemap was still on December 19...
+This leads to today's question: How to automatically update the sitemap on Google.

 Exploration Process#

-First, we need to find a way to update the site map on Google.
-By referring to the documentation, we can learn:
+First, I need to find a way to update the sitemap on Google.
+By consulting the documentation, I found out:

-Use the "ping" function to request that we crawl the site map.
-Send an HTTP GET request as follows:
+Use the "ping" feature to request that we crawl your sitemap.
+Send an HTTP GET request like this:

 http://www.google.com/ping?sitemap={complete_url_of_sitemap}